sakomws/ai-workshop/sessions/02_human_in_the_loop/README.md

 ## Agenda

-1. **Introduction**
+1. **Introduction**  (10 minutes)
-   - [Brief description of the introduction phase, e.g., "Overview of human-in-the-loop concepts."]
+   - Use-cases for Human in the loop
+   -
+   - Human Input as Tool Call
+   - Generative UI

 2. **Hands-on Activity**
-   - [Brief outline of the hands-on activity, e.g., "Building an AI agent with assistant-ui to integrate human feedback."]
+   - Building a human in the loop AI agent with assistant-ui

 3. **Q&A and Discussion**
-   - [Description, e.g., "Open floor for questions on implementing real-time human feedback mechanisms in AI."]
+   -Open floor for questions on implementing real-time human feedback mechanisms in AI.

 ---